Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Experiments

-\textbf{Training and Inference Details.} For fair comparison with previous FSL methods, we use two common feature extractors (backbones): (i) Conv4: a 4-layer convolutional network \cite{snell2017prototypical} with 64 channels per layer, and (ii) ResNet12: a 12-layer residual network \cite{oreshkin2018tadam}.
+\textbf{Training and Inference Details.} We use two common feature extractors (backbones): (i) Conv4: a 4-layer convolutional network \cite{snell2017prototypical} with 64 channels per layer, and (ii) ResNet12: a 12-layer residual network \cite{oreshkin2018tadam}.
 For all datasets, we resize images to 84$\times$84.
-In the pre-training stage, we use the same strategy in EP~\cite{rodriguez2020embedding} as the Base training method and train the SSL models (SemCo~\cite{nassar2021all} and FlexMatch~\cite{zhang2021flexmatch}) by using the default hyperparameter setting in official codes.
+In the pre-training stage, we use the same strategy in EP~\cite{rodriguez2020embedding} as the Base training method and train the SSL models (SemCo~\cite{nassar2021all}, FlexMatch~\cite{zhang2021flexmatch} and {MarginMatch~\cite{sosea2023marginmatch}}) by using the default hyperparameter setting in official codes.
 In the episodic finetuning stage, for \textit{mini}ImageNet and \textit{tiered}ImageNet, 5 classes are randomly sampled per episode, where in each class we select 5 and 15 instances for the support and query set, respectively.
 We optimize the models by using SGD with an initial learning rate of 0.01 for 200 epochs.
 When the validation loss had not decreased for 10 epochs, we reduce the learning rate by a factor of 10.
-The trade-off parameter $\gamma$ is empirically set as 0.1.
-In the inference stage, we use 15 instances in the query set of 1- or 5-shot tasks for all datasets.
-For the semi-supervised inference, we adopt 100 unlabeled data per class (same to EP) for two datasets.
+We use 15 instances in the query set of 1- or 5-shot tasks for inference.
+We adopt 100 unlabeled data per class (same as EP) for semi-supervised inference.